An Inexact Halpern Iteration with Application to Distributionally Robust Optimization: A stochastic Halpern iteration with PAGE

 Moreover, let $\epsilon>0$ and $a>0$ be given parameters, and choose $\sigma_k:= \frac{\epsilon}{(k+1)^a}$, $p_k = 1- \frac{\left(\frac{k}{k+1}\right)^{2a}}{2 - \left(\frac{k}{k+1}\right)^{2a+1}}$, $N^{(1)}_k = \left\lceil\frac{2\sigma^2}{\epsilon^2(k+1)^{-2a}} \right\rceil$, and $N^{(2)}_k = \left\lceil\frac{2L_0^2\norm{z^k - z^{k-1}}^2}{\epsilon^2(k+1)^{-(2a+1)}}\right\rceil$, for $k\geq 0$.
 (Note that $N^{(2)}_0$ is not needed.)
 Then, it holds that

 \end{lemma}

+The proof of Lemma \ref{lemma-PAGE} can be found in Appendix \ref{proof-lemma-PAGE}.
 For the rest of this paper, we always assume that $\widetilde{F}$ is constructed according to Lemma \ref{lemma-PAGE} with the same choices of parameters.
-By choosing $\sigma_k, \gamma_k$ similarly as in Corollary \ref{corollary-epsilon} and Corollary \ref{corollary-large}, we can get similar convergence rates that are presented in the following corollaries.
-We can also see that the expected convergence rate given by Corollary \ref{corollary-epsilon-E} is the same as that of \citep{cai2022stochastic}.
+By choosing $\sigma_k, \gamma_k$ similarly as in Corollary \ref{corollary-epsilon} and Corollary \ref{corollary-large}, we can get similar convergence rates that are presented in the following corollaries, whose proofs are provided in Appendix \ref{proof-cor-E} and Appendix \ref{proof-cor-large-E}, respectively.
+We can also see that the expected convergence rate given by Corollary \ref{corollary-epsilon-E} is the same as that of \cite{cai2022stochastic}.